aymericzip/intlayer/README.md

 Intlayer is also compatible with vite and rollup environments.
 Check how to [set up Intlayer with Vite + React](https://github.com/aymericzip/intlayer/blob/main/docs/docs/intlayer_with_vite+react_en.md).

+### Integrating with Express

+If you're using Express, Intlayer provides a middleware that can be used to handle internationalization.
+Learn how to [set up Intlayer with Express](https://github.com/aymericzip/intlayer/blob/main/docs/docs/intlayer_with_express_en.md).

 ### Configuration

 Intlayer's configuration is highly customizable.
 You can define internationalization settings, middleware behavior, and more.
 The configuration file supports various formats like TypeScript, JavaScript, and JSON.